tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 1/K, where K is the size of this hidden server anonymity set.
 This probability may be increased via traffic analysis or other mechanisms.

+The "checksum" field provides protection against transmission errors, including those caused by intermediaries such as a DNS proxy running on a home router.
 "not_before" and "not_after" fields represent the validity period of the published ESNI keys.
-Clients MUST NOT use ESNI keys beyond the published period.
+Clients MUST NOT use ESNI keys that was covered by an invalid checksum or beyond the published period.
 Servers SHOULD set the Resource Record TTL small enough so that the record gets discarded by the cache before the ESNI keys reach the end of their validity period.